Goutham-Kothari/java-codes-collection/Java Basic/01-Data types and Variables/README.md

 Long Value: 12345678900
 Float Value: 68.5

-Thank you Goutham for using this program!
+Thank you Abc for using this program!
 ```

 > Note: exact ordering/spacing depends on where `print` vs `println` were used in the code.